MarkusHobisch/Secasy/docs/en/ROUND_REDUCTION_ANALYSIS.md

 ## Conclusion

-Secasy demonstrates consistent security metrics across all four tested hash sizes (64, 128, 256, 512 bits) and all round counts from 100,000 down to the respective minimums. **No structural weakness was identified** in the tested metrics, though byte uniformity testing is inconclusive due to sample size limitations.
+Across all four tested hash sizes (64, 128, 256, 512 bits) and round counts from 100,000 down to the respective minimums, the statistical metrics (avalanche, bit bias, sequential correlation, min-Hamming, byte uniformity at the tested sample sizes) are indistinguishable. **No structural weakness was identified by these tests.** Byte-position uniformity at hash size 512 remains inconclusive due to the per-bucket sample-size limitation discussed in Section 6.

-The single confirmed finding is that **the algorithm achieves full statistical quality at its minimum round count**, with the 100,000-round default serving as an extreme safety margin.
-The grid-based architecture provides inherent diffusion that is fundamentally independent of iteration count — a distinctive property among hash function designs.
+The principal interpretive caveat is the one already raised in [README.md](../../README.md) (Sections 2.3 and 4.5): the per-round operation is $\mathrm{GF}(2)$-linear except for the carry chain of modular addition and contains no S-box layer.
+Statistical metrics of the kind reported here are not sensitive to such algebraic structure, so the observation that they are flat across round counts is consistent with — but does **not** prove — that low round counts are cryptographically safe.
+The result should be read as “iterating the present round function does not detectably improve the empirical statistical profile,” not as “one round is sufficient for cryptographic security.”

+Whether the $100{,}000$-round historical default offered any additional cryptographic margin beyond what the statistical tests can detect remains an open question; the present analysis only establishes that the statistical tests cannot tell the round counts apart.

 ---